brenascimento/MetacriticCrawlerScraping/README.md

 # Metacritic - Crawler and Scraping
 Metacritic Crawler and Scraping using Scrapy Framework in order to create a new dataset and analyze it.

-The Metacritic spider crawler analyze news (Dec.
-2021) games by userscores filtered website.
+The Metacritic spider crawler analyze games by userscores filtered website.
 The Metacritic spider crawler it aims to be versatile and scaleable.

 For generate dataset with this spider crawler uses:<br>